 - When your products sell well, the marketplace could start selling the product itself.

-- Because you are selling on an external platform, your brand name will gain less recognition than if you were to sell it in your own online shop.
+- Because you are selling through an external platform, your brand name will gain less recognition than in your own online shop.
 This also applies to the communication with your end customer.
-Communication with your customers goes via the platform and is less direct.
+Communication with your customers goes via the selling platform and is less direct.

 - The price transparency is high.
 Your products are being viewed next to other providers of similar products.
 You also share content (product description) with a platform.